percona/percona-server/doc/source/release-notes/Percona-Server-5.7.25-28.rst

 .. note::

-   If you're currently using |Percona Server| 5.7, Percona recommends upgrading to this version of 5.7 prior to upgrading to |Percona Server| 8.0.
+   If you're currently using **Percona Server for MySQL** 5.7, Percona recommends upgrading to this version of 5.7 prior to upgrading to **Percona Server for MySQL** 8.0.

 Bugs Fixed
 ================================================================================